CamusCamel/Camuscamel/README.md

 ## About Me (She/Her) 👩🏻‍💻

-   **Hello world!** I currently work as an iOS developer.
-However, I have been dipping my toes into front-end developement and quantum computing.
-Both have been very enjoyable!
-My skillset is strong in Swift, Python, C, Java and Go!
+   **Hello world!** I currently work as an iOS developer and have done so for about a year now.
+I graduated in May 2019 with a degree in computer science and a concentration in cloud computing.
+My skillset is strong in Swift, Python, C, Java and the occasional Go!
+However, I have been dipping my toes into front-end developement and quantum computing as of lately.

+   I am very aesthetic-orientated, so front-end really allows me to tap into that side of me.
+I have been focusing on HTML, CSS, Javascript and React.
+It has been a lot of fun!
+As for quantum computing, it combines my interests of phyiscs and computer science.

+   It is such a new field with so many discoveries to be made that I can't help wanting to join in on the party.
+Not to mention, I love that the majority of programming in the quantum field uses Python(my first programming language) and also, they just have an awesome community around it.
+Looking at you, Qiskit.

+   I have so many interests.
+We will have to see what life has in store for me.
+Can't wait to see!

 <details>
   <summary>Click to learn more about me! :blue_heart: </summary>